 Route from Cambridge to Ely is a part of the Fen Rivers Way, an 80km walk from Cambridge to King’s Lynn.
 The trip distance is 27km, in case you decide to take a train back to Cambridge from Ely.
 More experienced backpackers, cyclists or trail runners can extend it easily to 54km by taking the…Keep reading

 Recently, when thinking about new ideas for trips, I decided to set myself a bit of a challenge: to uncover a journey that would need good planning, more detailed research, and a bit of in-person exploration as well.
 Would it possible to find something like this around Cambridge?
-Sources: Hunter Blair A., Along the River…Keep reading
+River Cam immediately came to my mind.…Keep reading

 MY PERSONAL FAVOURITE OPTION FOR THE TRIP:

 Get to the Baits Bite Lock from Cambridge along the right river bank.

 From Bottisham Lock, take the path on the left side of the river.

 After reaching the bridge on Dimmock’s Cote Rd, A1123 (this is first and last bridge one the way from the Bottisham Lock to Ely), cross to the right side of the river to go through amazing Kingfishers Bridge Natural Reserve.

 Continue your trip on this side up to Ely.